evangelospafilis/prego_web_site/_pages/approach.md

 ## What is coming up?

-Large - scale **text - mining, data - mining, and network analysis** will all be combined in the PREGO project in an attempt to understand further ecosystem functioning.
+Large - scale **text-mining, data-mining, and network analysis** will all be combined in the PREGO project in an attempt to understand further ecosystem functioning.
 Three different modules for extracting association will be implemented and a **knowledge base** will be produced with the results of all those modules.

-Finally,  a **web - platform** will render the computed *Process - Environment - Organism* associations searchable by text, ontology terms, organism names, and sequences.
+Finally,  a **web-platform** will render the computed *Process - Environment - Organism* associations searchable by text, ontology terms, organism names, and sequences.